bastian-weber/AcuteViewer/deploy_ressources/general/readme.txt

-	Left and Right Arrow Keys: 					Go to previous or next image Up and Down Arrow Keys: 					Same as left and right arrow keys P Key: Toggle slideshow 					play/pause; dialog will appear that lets you choose the slide duration; hold Ctrl to launch with most recent settings and without dialog
+	Left and Right Arrow Keys: 					Go to previous or next image Up and Down Arrow Keys: 					Same as left and right arrow keys F5 Key 										Reload the current image and refresh the list of files in the current directory P Key: 										Toggle slideshow play/pause; dialog will appear that lets you choose the slide duration; hold Ctrl to launch with most recent settings and without dialog

 Image Rendering and Display Options